Class of 2017

 Joshua Phillips was recently elevated to partner in the Nashville office of Bradley Arant Boult Cummings.
-Phillips is a member of Bradley’s Litigation and Financial Services practice groups.
-His practice concentrates on complex business and commercial disputes, enforcement of non-competes, healthcare litigation, products liability defense, and representing financial institutions and mortgage companies in civil litigation matters.
+Phillips’ practice concentrates on complex business and commercial disputes, enforcement of non-competes, healthcare litigation, products liability defense, and representing financial institutions and mortgage companies in civil litigation matters.

 Class of 2005

 Marissa Moses Russ, a partner at MTR Family Law, PLLC, has been elected president of Court Appointed Special Advocates (CASA) of Nashville.

 Candi Henry has been named a shareholder at Dodson Parker Behm & Capparella.

 Dana Dalton has joined the Office of Audit & Compliance at the University of Tennessee.